 Our first environment is \emph{Rocket Navigation}, where the task is to control the rocket so that it can reach the target location, the moon.
 This environment is inspired by the OpenAI gym~\cite{brockman2016openai} Lunar Lander environment and implemented using an open-source 2D physics simulator, PyBox2d \cite{catto2012pybox2d} with a frequency of $50$~Hz.
 The rocket is controlled by three engines, a single main engine responsible for thrust, and two side engines responsible for rotations.
 All the engines have highly non-linear relationships between control signals and actual exerted forces.
 We use a gravity value of $-2.5 m/s^2$, and model air resistance using the relationship $F_{ar} = -\lambda \Dot{\mathbf{x}}$, where $\Dot{\mathbf{x}}$ is the rocket velocity, and the coefficient $\lambda = 2.5$ in our experiments.

-\textbf{Original MDP.} In the original problem, the observation is defined as a $10$ dimensional vector that includes the rocket's global position, orientation, velocity, angular velocity, relative location of the goal, current distance from the goal, and angle difference between the current rocket heading and goal direction.
+\textbf{Problem Formulation.} In the original problem, the observation is defined as a $10$ dimensional vector that includes the rocket's global position, orientation, velocity, angular velocity, relative location of the goal, current distance from the goal, and angle difference between the current rocket heading and goal direction.
 We use a two-dimensional continuous action space with values in the range $[-1, 1]$.
 The two dimensions correspond to the main and side engine thrusts respectively.
 The main engine only works when the action sampled is in $[0.5, 1.0]$.
 The side engines work when the action sampled is in the range $[-1.0, -0.5]\ \bigcup\ [0.5, 1.0]$: a negative value leads to clock-wise rotation whereas a positive value leads to counter-clockwise rotation.
 We scale our action values by factors $50$ and $10$ for the main and side engines respectively so that the rocket has enough thrust to complete the task successfully.